 At UCLA, comprehensive care for brain and nervous system cancer is provided through the UCLA Brain Tumor Center.
-Below you can learn more about bladder cancer.
-We also provide direct links for both patients or healthcare professionals to information pages about our program and services for bladder cancer.
+Below you can learn more about brain cancer.
+We also provide direct links for both patients or healthcare professionals to information pages about our program and services for brain cancer.

 - UCLA Brain Tumor Center